 Documentation and tutorials.

 It is an assembly engine designed as a successor of the one used in flat assembler 1, one of the recognized assemblers for x86 processors.
-This is a bare engine that by itself has no ability to recognize and encode instructions of any processor, however it has the ability to become an assembler for any CPU architecture.
+This is a bare engine that by itself has no ability to recognize and encode instructions of any processor, however it has an ability to become an assembler for any CPU architecture.
 It has a macroinstruction language that is substantially improved compared to the one provided by flat assembler 1 and it allows to easily implement instruction encoders in form of customizable macroinstructions.
 This approach has a great flexibility at the cost of performance.

 If it happened that very fast assembly comparable to flat assembler 1 was required and the performance drawback of macroinstructions was not acceptable, it would be possible to address the issue by building a custom assembler based on this engine, and the complete source code is available to anyone who would like to try it.
 But the focus of this package is on the use of flat assembler g in its pure form.